firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Debugging-Hanging-Simulators.rst

 identify the problem, the simulation driver includes a polling watchdog that tracks for simulation progress, and periodically updates an output file, ``heartbeat.csv``, with a target cycle count and a timestamp.
-When debugging these issues, we always encourage the use of meta-simulation to try reproducing the failure if possible.
+When debugging these issues, we always encourage the use of metasimulation to try reproducing the failure if possible.
 We outline three common cases in the section below.